fiatconnect/specification/fiatconnect-api.md

 #### 3.2.1.5. `POST /auth/login`

 The `POST /auth/login` endpoint is responsible for verifying signed messages sent by clients, creating and authenticating a user's session, and returning session cookies.
-Note that both the Sign-In With Ethereum standard, and FiatConnect, support authorization for externally owned accounts (EOAs) and contract-owned accounts; The `POST /auth/login` endpoint MUST honor login requests for both, as described below.
+Note that the Sign-In With Ethereum standard, and FiatConnect, support authorization for externally owned accounts (EOAs) and contract-owned accounts; The `POST /auth/login` endpoint MUST honor login requests for EOAs, and MAY support smart contract-owned accounts as well, as described below.

 ##### 3.2.1.5.1.
 Parameters

 ###### 3.2.1.5.1.1.
 Request Body

-The *plaintext* request body for this endpoint MUST correspond to a signed SIWE message (as described above) in the [EIP-191](https://eips.ethereum.org/EIPS/eip-191)
-Signed Data Standard format, as required by the SIWE specification.
+The request body must contain the following fields:

+* `message`: {`string`} [REQUIRED]
+  - The plaintext SIWE message
+* `signature`: {`string`} [REQUIRED]
+  - The [EIP-191](https://eips.ethereum.org/EIPS/eip-191) signed message if logging in as EOA, or a signature according to the
+	[EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard, if logging in as a contract-owned account.

+Both fields should be encoded as base64 strings.

 ##### 3.2.1.5.2.
 Responses